 The story of this beautiful illuminated manuscript is fascinating.
 Created at the medieval monastery on Lindisfarne by the artist scribe Eadfrith, the gospels are dedicated to St Cuthbert, Bishop of Lindisfarne.
 When Vikings raided the island the monks fled with the Gospels and St Cuthbert’s ‘uncorrupted’ corpse, travelling through Northumberland and beyond before reaching Dun Holm (Durham) where Cuthbert’s shrine can still be seen.

-From 1st July to 30th September 2013, the Lindisfarne Gospels return to the North East to form the centrepiece of an exciting exhibition which will also include other medieval manuscripts and priceless treasures.
+From 1st July to 30th September 2013, the Lindisfarne Gospels returned to the North East to form the centrepiece of an exciting and extremely popular exhibition which included other medieval manuscripts and priceless treasures.

-Visitors to the exhibition can then visit the Holy island itself with its romantic priory ruins and stunning castle, visible for many miles along Northumberland’s wild North Sea coast.
+Visitors who missed the exhibition can still visit Holy Island itself with its romantic priory ruins and stunning castle, visible for many miles along Northumberland’s wild North Sea coast.
 You can also see St Cuthbert’s Cave, where the saint lived, or one of the fascinating St Cuthbert’s Churches, dotted across the county.
 Perhaps you’ll be inspired to recreate your own medieval pilgrimage across the sands to Holy Island, or to walk the 100 miles of St Cuthbert’s Way, through beautiful northern countryside.

-Throughout the Gospel’s visit Northumberland will be celebrating with a series of events including concerts of original music, exciting Gospels inspired artwork and even a new play by renowned playwrights Trevor Wood and Ed Waugh called ‘A funny thing happened on the way to Durham’.
-Why not join us to celebrate the legacy of a medieval masterpiece, here in the ‘Cradle of Christianity’.
+Throughout the Gospel’s hugely successful visit to the region, Northumberland celebrated with a series of events including concerts of original music, exciting Gospels inspired artwork and even a new play by renowned playwrights Trevor Wood and Ed Waugh called ‘A funny thing happened on the way to Durham’.